Bjorninn/Exalted-Charm-Parser/README.md

 Now when you run the program it should output two files **charms_json.json** and **ma_charms_json** into the data folder.

+## Todos
+1. Add the ability to process spells.
+2. Add the ability to process the **Miracles of the Solar Exalted**.
+3. Add page number and source book to charms and spells.
+4. Generate trees from charms.
+5. Process *cost* string (so probably a list of type and value).
+6. Manually check json for errors.

 ## JSON Schema
 *Ability Charms*
 ```